-Food productivity is decreasing due to detrimental effects of various biotic and abiotic stresses; therefore minimizing these losses is a major area of concern to food security under changing ensure climate.
+Food productivity is decreasing due to detrimental effects of various biotic and abiotic stresses; therefore minimizing these losses is a major area of concern to ensure food security under changing climate.
 Environmental abiotic stresses, such as drought, extreme temperature, cold, heavy metals, or high salinity, severely impair plant growth and productivity worldwide.
 Drought, being the most important environmental stress, severely impairs plant growth and development, limits plant production and the performance of crop plants, more than any other environmental factor (Shao et al., 2009).
 Plant experiences drought stress either when the water supply to roots becomes difficult or when the transpiration rate becomes very high.
 Available water resources for successful crop production have been decreasing in recent years.
 Furthermore, in view of various climatic change models scientists suggested that in many regions of world, crop losses due to increasing water shortage will further aggravate its impacts.

 Drought impacts include growth, yield, membrane integrity, pigment content, osmotic adjustment water relations, and photosynthetic activity (Benjamin and Nielsen, 2006; Praba et al., 2009).
 Drought stress is affected by climatic, edaphic and agronomic factors.
 The susceptibility of plants to drought stress varies in dependence of stress degree, different accompanying stress factors, plant species, and their developmental stages (Demirevska et al., 2009).
 Acclimation of plants to water deficit is the result of different events, which lead to adaptive changes in plant growth and physio-biochemical processes, such as changes in plant structure, growth rate, tissue osmotic potential and antioxidant defenses (Duan et al., 2007).
-It has become imperative to elucidate the response and adaptation of errors to water deficit the responses and adaptation of crops to water deficit, and take actions to improve the drought resistance ability of crop plants and to ensure higher crop yields against unfavorable environmental stresses.
+It has become imperative to elucidate the result of adaptive to growth adoptic to growth and physio-biochemical processes and the structure of adoptic potential and antioxidant defenses (Duan et al., 2007).
+It has become imperative to elucidate the responses and adaptation of crops to water deficit, and take actions to improve the drought resistance ability of crop plants and to ensure higher crop yields against unfavorable environmental stresses.
 This article attempted to provide an overview of morpho-physiological and biochemical responses of plants to drought stress.

-\Corresponding author.
+^{}Corresponding author.
 E-mail: xiexy8009@163.com.
 Tel: +86 23 68250209.
 Fax: +86 23 68251262.